a2n-off/archupdate/README.md

 You can choose between a dot or a label if an update is available.

-Possibility to change the visual of the dot or the visual of the label.
+Possibility to change the visual of the dot, the visual of the label and the visual of the icon.

+A popup list all the available update.

+And a lot of settings is provided for customizing all that !

 ## Installation